Charles-Donne/Awesome-Research-Prompts/Speed-Reading-Summary.md

 Please ensure your explanations are clear, concise.
 If you encounter ambiguous or unclear parts of the paper, make reasonable assumptions and note them in your response.
 Please reply in Chinese.
 For mathematical formulas, please output in LaTeX format and add a "$" or "$$" symbol at the beginning and end of each formula to correctly compile.

 Figures and Tables are the most important tools for understanding the paper.
 Incorporate insights from every significant Figure and Table into your explanation.
-Mention each figure and table！
+Mention every figure and table！